Last updated: February 22nd, 2023

 Fanatec ClubSport V1.5

-The handbrake can be set up vertically or horizontally which is a level of customisation that really appeals at this price point.
+The handbrake can be set up vertically or horizontally, which is a level of customization that really appeals at this price point.
 This can help a lot when you want the handbrake to be in an upward position like the set-up of a rally car.
-One downside is the lack of mounting choices which are not much better than that of the universal handbrakes and will require a similar custom solution to connect it securely to your rig.
+One downside is the lack of mounting choices, which are not much better than that of the universal handbrakes and will require a similar custom solution to connect it securely to your rig.

 Universal USB Handbrake

 For a highly budget-friendly suggestion, I recommend checking out a universal handbrake which can easily be found on online marketplaces like Amazon.
 There’s a good selection of styles, colours, and sizes to choose from, all for less than $100.
 If you’re trying to save up money to purchase other peripherals, but are also looking for a sim handbrake, then a generic handbrake could be the right choice for you.

 How you mount the handbrake to your rig will, of course, depend on which model you choose, but most likely you will need to devise your own custom mounting solution for handbrakes in this category which is fair enough when you consider the price point.
 One very important thing to note is that these types of handbrakes generally only work on PCs.
 Having said that, considering the economic price, this lack of compatibility can be forgiven.
 In general, the overall quality of these devices is not bad, but they cannot compare to other choices on this list.

 This type of handbrake is a safe bet when looking for a starter-level item for your set-up.
 However, if you know you’re planning on creating a top-of-the-range system, perhaps it’s best to keep on reading.